 Why is disability diversity in stories important to you?

 I’ve always loved to read.
 It’s really important to see yourself and the things you experience in books, which is why what INCLUDAS is doing is incredible.
 Disability is such a wide umbrella term, and a lot of peoples’ experiences are very different, so it’s important to have that diverse representation.
 I would love to see more chronic illness in books in a diverse range of genres, not just romance, but in fantasy novels, because that’s my favorite genre.

-I’ve been working on social media graphics and potential ideas for book covers, which I’m super excited about.
-I think the most fulfilling part is getting this experience of working in a publishing house and tailoring my skills to their specific branding because I feel like I’ve only done publishing in a classroom setting where I’ve had to make a lot of my own decision making, but when you’re working with a publisher, they already have an image or idea of what they’re trying to go for.
+I’ve been working on social media graphics and book covers, which is super exciting.
+I appreciate getting this experience of working in a publishing house and tailoring my skills to their specific branding because I feel like I’ve only done publishing in a classroom setting where I’ve had to make a lot of my own decision making, but when you’re working with a publisher, they already have an image or idea of what they’re trying to go for.
 I’ve also enjoyed working in a collaboratively with the other INCLUDAS interns while also having solo projects.
 I loved getting to experience the #PitchDis event and look through all the submissions.
 Overall, I’ve just been really grateful that my first true experience with the publishing industry, outside of school and student-led orgs, has been with a company that really cares about its team and the products they put out.

 Any advice for those wanting to work in the publishing industry?